idflores/ethereum-example/README.md

 <img src="README_assets/AquariumShop-Purchase.png" width="400" height="121" />
 <img src="README_assets/AquariumShop-Layaway.png" width="400" height="121" />

 To further implement a "layaway", one should develop a notification system to ship the product to the client.
-In general, the system should also include a webpage to get the client's credentials, shipping address, etc. Such features are outside of the scope of this demonstration.
+In general, the system should also include a webpage to get the client's credentials, shipping address, etc. One could also implement a login and accounts feature to handle layaway payments and transaction history viewing.
+Such enhancements are outside of the scope of this demonstration.

-It should be noted that there are plenty of other ways this ÐApp can be implemented.
+Furthermore, it should be noted that there are plenty of other ways this ÐApp can be implemented.
 The developer must decide, for instance, how much they would like the Smart Contract to handle.
 Arguably, the Smart Contract could handle most operations in this Proof-of-Concept including even the database of customers.
 But doing this, we begin to experience large overhead when considering the Ether fees necessary to execute and maintain such a Smart Contract.
 This inherently implies that smart contracts may not be advantageous in all applications.
 Consequently, this Proof-of-Concept was developed to demonstrate a harmony between centralized and decentralized operations and their respective advantages.

 ## Development Environment
 + MacOS High Sierra v10.13.2